 However, it’s a sad fact of life that people do get fired, and if you’re working in Human Resources, you’ll inevitably be the one who deals with the admin (and aftermath!?) side of things.

-But what happens to an employee’s leftover holiday allowance once you’ve taken the decision to let them go?
+But what happens to an employee’s leftover vacation allowance once you’ve taken the decision to let them go?

-Do you really have to pay someone for their hypothetical remaining holiday days when they’re no longer going to be working for you?
-Especially if they’ve been woefully inept / caught stealing company property / selling trade secrets to your competitors / *insert other sackable offence here!
+Do you really have to pay someone for their hypothetical remaining vacation days when they’re no longer going to be working for you?
+Especially if they’ve been woefully inept / caught stealing company property / selling trade secrets to your competitors / *insert other fireable offense here!

 So the billion dollar question is;

-Must you REALLY pay leftover holiday to a sacked employee?
+Must you REALLY pay leftover vacation to a fired employee?

 And chances are, when you let someone go (or make them redundant, or they leave of their own free will) they will have some annual leave saved up that they haven’t yet taken.